INL/BlackLab/aggregator/BLS-API-REDESIGN.md

   On the other hand, it can sometimes be convenient for the client to be able to look up fields by name.
 Iterating over fields on the other hand is a little less convient with objects than with arrays, so it might be a wash.
+- Consider adding a JSON request option in addition to regular query parameters.
+  There should be an easy-to-use test interface so there's no need to manually type URL-encoded JSON requests into the browser address bar.

 XML-related: